 When we investigate a matter, we do not determine guilt, nor do we discipline anyone.
-Only a court can decide if someone is guilty or not guilty of a criminal offence, and only a CEO of a public sector agency, or a tribunal, has the power to impose a disciplinary sanction on a public sector officer.
+Only a court can decide if someone is guilty or not guilty of a criminal offence, and only a person with the appropriate authority in a public sector agency, or a tribunal, has the power to impose a disciplinary sanction on a public sector officer.